larkintuckerllc/starter-kit/quick-start/README.md

 **note**: We will later update the other configuration's variables.

-## Update Pre-Cluster Local Variables
+## Update Pre-Cluster Configuration Local Variables

 1. Edit the file *pre-cluster/main.tf*